Westboro, Ottawa: Today

 Westboro is a thriving community with a lively street scene.
 Several condominium projects are encouraging densification and promising to bring more people to the neighbourhood.
 The village features murals a local artist painted.
-The neighbourhood also boasts a concentration of outdoors and sport stores including Mountain Equipment Co-op, Vancouver-based Lululemon Athletica, and Bushtukah, and is close to cycling trails and whitewater rapids in the Ottawa River.
+The neighbourhood also boasts a concentration of outdoors and sport stores including Mountain Equipment Co-op and Vancouver-based Lululemon Athletica. and is close to cycling trails and whitewater rapids in the Ottawa River.
 The influx of these outdoor and sports stores, along with a number of boutiques, restaurants and coffee shops on Richmond Road are a significant contributor to the gentrification that Westboro underwent in the 2000s.

 Two OC Transpo stations serve Westboro: Westboro and Dominion.
 Routes 11 and 16 provide frequent local bus service along Richmond Road.

 Westfest, a free Canadian arts and music festival, was held in Westboro from 2004 to 2015 during the second weekend in June, and featured a variety of local and national performers.
 It has now been moved to Laroche Park in Ottawa's Mechanicsville area.
 In August, one weekend is dedicated to the Fuse Street Festival, which is located on Richmond Road.
 Fuse Street Festival celebrates Westboro's unique dining experience with added fun of music and festivities.

-Neighbouring-neighbourhoods
+Adjacent neighbourhoods

 Westboro is located in the western part of Ottawa, and borders many other neighbourhoods.
 Apart from the core Westboro village located north of Richmond Road, the following neighbourhoods are located nearby :